Arm and Hand Injuries

 From breaking a fall to shielding yourself in the event of a car accident, we protect ourselves with our arms and hands.
 Unfortunately, this often results in serious injury.
 And loss of proper function of an arm or hand can have a long-term negative impact on quality of life.

-The Boston personal injury lawyers at the Law Offices of Jeffrey S. Glassman are committed to fighting for the rights of those who have suffered a serious injury to the arm or hand.
+The Boston personal injury lawyers at the Jeffrey Glassman Injury Lawyers are committed to fighting for the rights of those who have suffered a serious injury to the arm or hand.
 Common causes of arm and hand injuries include:

 - Car accidents